A geometric framework to compare classical field theories and to transfer solutions between PDEs: Consistency conditions

-In this subsection will be investigated under what circumstances an intersection of two differential equations is actually again a differential equation, that means a smooth submanifold of a Jet Space.\\ Because the intersection $\de{I}=\de{E}^K \cap \varphi^*_L(\de{F})$ involves a pullback $\varphi^*_L$, the first interesting question is whether $\varphi^*_L(\de{F})$ is actually a smooth manifold.\footnote{ However, it might happen that $\de{I}$ is a smooth manifold even though $\varphi^*_L(\de{F})$ is not.} What one does in order to pull back $\de{F}$ is to consider its preimage.
-Furthermore, as the categorical definition of an intersection above shows, an intersection is also a kind of preimage.
-Namely, if $i:\de{E}^K\ra J^N(E)$ is the canonical embedding, then the intersection $\de{I}$ is equal to $i^{-1}(\varphi^*_L(\de{F}))$.
-Therefore, in both cases we need to understand under which circumstances the preimage of a smooth map is a smooth submanifold.\\ The beautiful intersection theory of differential topology can answers this question.
-In the remainder of this subsection I will follow \cite{guillemin2010differential} and cite those theorems that are needed in the present context.
-Most important will be the preimage theorem which is a quite straightforward consequence of the Inverse Function Theorem and the local submersion theorem. \gd{def:regularValue}{ For a smooth map $f:X\ra Y$, a point $y\in Y$ is called a \ti{regular value} if the pushforward (or differential) $df_x:T_{x}X\ra T_{f(x)}Y$ is surjective for all $x\in f^{-1}(y)$.\\ If $Z\subset X$ is a submanifold, then the \ti{codimension} of $Z$ in $X$ is $\te{cod}(Z\subset X)=\te{dim}(X)-\te{dim}(Z)$. } \bp{prop:preimage}{ If $y$ is a regular value of $f:X\ra Y$, then $f^{-1}(y)$ is a smooth submanifold with dimension $\te{dim}(X)-\te{dim}(Y)$. } I remark that it is often not hard to check if the pushforward of a smooth map is surjective.
+In this subsection is investigated under which circumstances the intersection $\de{I}$ of two differential equations is actually again a differential equation, that means a smooth submanifold of a jet space.\\ The intersection theory of differential topology can answer this question.
+The remainder of this subsection largely follows \cite{guillemin2010differential} and those theorems that are needed in the present context are cited.
+The starting point is the preimage theorem which is a quite straightforward consequence of the inverse function theorem and the local submersion theorem. \gd{def:regularValue}{ For a smooth map $f:X\ra Y$, a point $y\in Y$ is called a \ti{regular value} if the pushforward (or differential) $df_x:T_{x}X\ra T_{f(x)}Y$ is surjective for all $x\in f^{-1}(y)$. } \bp{prop:preimage}{ \textbf{(Preimage theorem)}$~$ If $y$ is a regular value of $f:X\ra Y$, then $f^{-1}(y)$ is a smooth submanifold with dimension $\te{dim}(X)-\te{dim}(Y)$. } Note that it is often not hard to check if the pushforward of a smooth map is surjective.
 It amounts to checking the rank of the Jacobian matrix.

-Therefore, the above theorem is really useful in practice.\\ There is also a partial converse to the theorem, namely \bp{prop:partialConversePreimage}{ If $Z\subset X$ is a smooth submanifold, then it can locally be defined as the kernel of independent smooth functions. } The next step is to consider what happens if one does not only look at the preimage of a single regular value but at the preimage of a submanifold.
+There is also a partial converse to the theorem, namely \bp{prop:partialConversePreimage}{ If $Z\subset X$ is a smooth submanifold, then it can locally be defined as the kernel of independent smooth functions. } The following proposition is also useful. \bp{prop:kerdfIsTangentSpace}{ Let $f:X\ra Y$ be smooth and $y$ a regular value of $f$.
+The tangent space of $Z:=f^{-1}(y)$ is given by $T_xZ=\ker(df_x)$ for any $x\in Z$. } The next step is to consider what happens if one does not only look at the preimage of a single regular value but at the preimage of a submanifold.
 Then one can use the definition of transversality to prove the following theorem. \gd{def:transversality}{ The map $f:X\ra Y$ is said to be transversal to the submanifold $Z\subset Y$, abbreviated $f\tv Z$, if the equation

 holds true at each point $x$ in $f^{-1}(Z)$. } \bp{prop:transversalitySubmfd}{ If the smooth map $f: X \ra Y$ is transversal to a submanifold $Z \subset Y$, then the preimage $f^{-1}(Z)$ is a submanifold of $X$.
 Moreover,